Labour market at its worst for young people since pandemic-peak

 Youth Employment Index

 The Youth Employment Index measures, benchmarks and monitors progress across countries in employing and training young people.
 This is key to identifying challenges and opportunities in specific sectors of the economy.
-This year, PwC worked in collaboration with Connectr to adopt a green lens, considering the opportunities green jobs present for young people and businesses.
+This year, PwC focused on increased economic inactivity among young people and the potential impact on youth employment of widespread AI adoption in the workplace.

 The UK continues to underperform relative to its peers in the proportion of young people that are not in education, employment or training (NEET).
-Our estimates suggest that UK GDP could be boosted by 1% p.a. - around £23bn p.a. - if it was able to reduce the NEET rate in all UK regions to match the level of the South West, the best performing region.
+Our estimates suggest that UK GDP could be boosted by up to 1% p.a. if it was able to reduce the NEET rate in all UK regions to match the level of the Northern Ireland, the best performing region.

 Key learnings